EquitXDev/EquitX-Documentation/EquitX Basics/Collateral Debt Position (CDP).md

 **Stake Pool Changes**

-Should you decide to switch to a different stake pool, the ADA collateral in your CDP will automatically begin earning rewards from your newly selected pool, ensuring continuous reward accrual without any manual adjustments needed.
+Should you decide to switch to a different stake pool, the XLM collateral in your CDP will automatically begin earning rewards from your newly selected pool, ensuring continuous reward accrual without any manual adjustments needed.